You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • CBC; baseline and before each cycle.
 Interim counts should be done in first cycle and repeated if dose modifications necessary

-• Suggest weekly CBC for patients who develop signs of GI toxicity
+• CBC, for patients who develop signs of GI toxicity; weekly

 • Audiogram; baseline and as clinically indicated

-• Clinical toxicity assessment (including infection, diarrhea, neurologic, ototoxicity, fatigue, stomatitis, cutaneous effects); at each visit
+• Clinical toxicity assessment including bleeding, infection, injection site reactions, nausea/vomiting, diarrhea, neurologic, ototoxicity, fatigue, stomatitis, cutaneous effects, arterial and venous thromboembolism; at each visit

 • Grade toxicity using the current NCI-CTCAE (Common Terminology Criteria for Adverse Events) version